-A furnace-mounted, or whole-house, humidifier connects to a forced-air heating system to deliver moist air throughout the house.
-There are a few different types of furnace humidifiers.
-A flow-through humidifier uses freshwater that flows through the system and drains away.
+A humidifier for a furnace, otherwise known as a whole-house humidifier, connects to the HVAC system to deliver moistened air throughout the house.
+There are several types of furnace humidifiers.
+A flow-through humidifier for furnaces uses freshwater that flows through the system and drains away.
 A reservoir type has a reservoir of water that moistens a rotating drum.
-A steam humidifier heats water to create steam that is injected into the furnace airflow.
+And a steam humidifier heats water to create steam that is injected into the furnace airflow.

 Of the three types of furnace humidifiers, the flow-through is often considered the best humidifier for furnaces.
 That's because it is more reliable, more hygienic and requires much less maintenance than reservoir types.

 A flow-through humidifier typically is mounted to the furnace's cold-air return duct and connects to the hot-air supply of the furnace through a humidifier supply takeoff duct.
 The takeoff duct diverts some heated air into the humidifier, where it absorbs moisture from an evaporator pad before returning to the warm air stream through the cold-air return duct and furnace.
 However, some flow-through humidifiers are mounted directly to the hot air supply duct and do not use a supply takeoff duct.